-The Disability and Benefits Unit can assist with:
+The Government Benefits Unit can assist with:

 - Unemployment Insurance (UI) benefits appeals